15 Jun 2026

 • Greater space efficiency: The smallest elevator models require only 31.5 x 39.4 inches of installation space (roughly the size of a standard closet).

-• Reduce structure modification cost and lower installation costs: Many compact models featured a ‘shaftless and through floor slabs’design, and no need to build a dedicated elevator shaft.
+• Reduce structure modification cost and lower installation costs: Many compact models featured a ‘shaftless and through-the-floor slabs’design, and no need to build a dedicated elevator shaft.
+Can saves lots of labour cost.

 • Property value added: A two-three floor elevator can increase the home’s resale value by 5% to 8%, which is often enough to cover the initial cost of the elevator.